brityboy/BotBoosted/README.md

 These modules were used in the initial version of this project:
 1. classification_model.py
-- this script has the original feature set used by Azab, A., Idrees, A., Mahmoud, M., Hefny, H. in their paper "Fake Account Detection in Twitter Based on Minimum Weighted Feature set.".
+- this module has the original feature set used by Azab, A., Idrees, A., Mahmoud, M., Hefny, H. in their paper "Fake Account Detection in Twitter Based on Minimum Weighted Feature set.".
 This was deprecated because a more efficient method of classifying tweets was developed in the course of this project
 2. corpus_explorer.py
-- this script has the initial visualizations that included plotting the different topics on PC1 and PC2, as well as the different tweets on PC1 and PC2, but was deprecated because a more effective visualization was developed that involved stacked barplots
+- this module has the initial visualizations that included plotting the different topics on PC1 and PC2, as well as the different tweets on PC1 and PC2, but was deprecated because a more effective visualization was developed that involved stacked barplots